Acceleration

 In SCS

 In SCS both types of acceleration are available, though by default type-I is used since it tends to have better performance.
-If you wish to use AA then set the acceleration_lookback setting to a non-zero value (10 works well for many problems and is the default).
+If you wish to use AA then set the acceleration_lookback setting to a positive value (10 works well for many problems and is the default).
 This setting corresponds to \(m\), the maximum number of SCS iterates that AA will use to extrapolate to the new point.
+Set acceleration_lookback to 0 to disable AA entirely.

 The setting acceleration_interval controls how frequently AA is applied.
 If acceleration_interval \(=k\) for some integer \(k \geq 1\) then AA is applied every \(k\) iterations (AA simply ignores the intermediate iterations).
 This has the benefit of making AA \(k\) times faster and approximating a \(k\) times larger memory, as well as improving numerical stability by ‘decorrelating’ the data.
 On the other hand, older iterates might be stale.
 More work is needed to determine the optimal setting for this parameter, but 10 appears to work well in practice and is the default.